philipp2604/WpfBase_Template/README.md

 **<p>Feel free to reach out, if help is needed.</p>**

 ## Example screenshots
-<p>These screenshots show the example pages, included in the project.
-Navigation is possible via ShellWindow Menu or via Buttons on the pages.</p>
+<p>These screenshots show the example pages, included in the project.<br/>Navigation is possible via ShellWindow menu or via buttons on the pages.</p>

 ![MainPage](./Screenshots/Example_MainPage.png)
 <br/>